 But if the liquid food colour consistency becomes thicker.
 You can fix it.

-How to Fix Thickened Liquid Food Colouring?
+How to Fix Thickened Liquid Food Coloring?

 Just like you can fix thinned caramel, you can fix thickened liquid food colouring as well.
 In fact, it’s really easy to fix liquid food colouring.